brisvag/gibberify/README.md

 Right now the gibberish dictionaries I'm "shipping" have settings that I arbitrarily decided.
 They sound much better now that they used to, but please, try out some stuff yourself and let me know if you find anything better!

 # This line of code sucks!
+AKA: Contributing
 Do you want to change it?
 Feel free to fork and PR!
 For testing, you can also import `gibberify` as a module (_this is now much easier and better!_):
 ```python3